MunzerDw/DLVC-3DVQA/README.md

   ```

 ### Scoring
-- Scoring with the val dataset:
+- Scoring on the validation dataset:

   ```shell
   python scripts/score.py <experiment> <version>
   ```

-- Scoring with the test datasets:
+- Scoring on the test datasets:
   Please upload your inference results (pred.test_w_obj.json or pred.test_wo_obj.json) to the [ScanQA benchmark](https://eval.ai/web/challenges/challenge-page/1715/overview), which is hosted on [EvalAI](https://eval.ai/).

 ## Logging